2102500/Breakout/README.md

 22/10/24 13:42 - attempting to spawn new ball, added new function to ball class to spawn another ball, called function within powerup class
 22/10/24 14:22 - continuing work on extra ball, currently crashing on collision with powerup 22/10/24 14:51 - re-worked extra ball feature from powerup feature to difficulty feature, new ball spawned in on key press, currently 'M'
+22/10/24 15:01 - removed deprecated 'spawn ball' function, tweaked paddle speed when extra ball is spawned in